 - Do the behaviors occur in several settings or only in one place, such as the playground, classroom, or home?

 The specialist pays close attention to the child's behavior during different situations.
 Some situations are highly structured, some have less structure.
 Others would require the child to keep paying attention.
-Most children with ADHD are better able to control their behaviors in situations where they are getting individual attention and when they are free to focus on enjoyable activities.
+Most children with ADD are better able to control their behaviors in situations where they are getting individual attention and when they are free to focus on enjoyable activities.
 These types of situations are less important in the assessment.
-A child also may be evaluated to see how he or she acts in social situations, and may be given tests of intellectual ability and academic achievement to see if he or she has a learning disability.
+A child also may be evaluated to see how he or she acts in social situations and may be given tests of intellectual ability and academic achievement to see if he or she has a learning disability.